 Make sure your data markup adheres to Google guidelines.

-7. Brand Power and Social Signals
+Branded Searches and Social Signals

 Branded searches provide a strong signal to Google’s search algorithm.
 The more traffic a website gets from branded searches, the more it will be recognized by the algorithm.
 Additionally, we have noticed that social signals from Facebook, Reddit, Quora, Pinterest and other social sites also correlate with search rankings.
 This is not to say that a strong online social presence alone can drive organic traffic.
 Sites that combine brand power and social signals with efforts across all other SEO channels can achieve greater search visibility.